KalidasVijaybhak/youtube_downloader/README.md

 # youtube_downloader

-this  is a simple python app that allows us to download videos from yotube by just providing the link.
+this  is a simple python app that allows us to download videos from youtube by just providing the link.

-Stage 1: The project is simple ie it is built using basic knowledge
+It still need to download audio files in mp3 (requires updation of code)